How to Teach a Dog to Stay

 3. Now about turn and return to 6 o’clock.

-4. Now return to the dog, release and reward
+4. Now return to your dog, release and reward

 5. Repeat this in the other direction (walking towards 9 o’clock)